To win in a game of poker the five cards which you have need to be better than the rest of people still playing at the end.

 When you have finished, click on the "Check answers" button at the bottom of the quiz to check your answers.

 When the answer is correct, two icons will appear next to the question.
 The first is an Additional Information Icon "".
 Click on this for extra information on the poker hand and for a translation.
 The second is a Pronunciation Icon "".
-Click on this to listen to the pronunciation of the word/phrase and to do a pronunciation speaking test.
+Click on this to listen to the pronunciation of the word/phrase.

 Now that you understand these, practise by dealing yourself 5 cards and saying what poker hand you have.